-For the inlet air - Schedule 40 PVC, CPVC, ABS or PPs piping of any type is permitted.
-Use same diameter as Vent pipe.
+For the inlet air - Schedule 40 PVC, ABS, or PPs piping of any type is permitted.
+Use same diameter as Vent pipe, allowing for up to 6 ft actual run of 2" before any required transition.

 NOTE: It is not permitted to add to the exhaust length by transfer of unused intake allowance.